cjlangan/friend-locator/README.md

 - We can now point to specific coordinates relative to the phones orientation
     - We found that this worked best outside
 - Logan was able to set up the Flask server, and be able to send coordinate data to it.

+### Day 5
+- Began adding some basic CSS, I realise that I am not very good at web design.
+- We will have to decided how we want it to look more exactly later.